Axe-1st/Mood-Display/README.md

 ### This exsist since i wanted a badge that i can interact with.
 ### This project is pretty easy to do, All you need to do is follow the tutorial (Scoll down)

+### Some kind of important notes!
+- This is powered by USB C <b>ONLY</b>
+- yes that means you have to always have a powerbank around with u to power it!
+- reason for this: It would increase project cost and its complexity.

 ## Schematic
 <img width="1164" height="656" alt="image" src="https://github.com/user-attachments/assets/085512ab-89a7-46d8-b458-bb92335da158" />